OrchardCoreFr/OrchardCore/src/README.md

 Here is a more detailed [roadmap](https://github.com/OrchardCMS/OrchardCore/wiki/Roadmap).

-## Getting Started
+## Démarrer

 - Clone the repository using the command `git clone https://github.com/OrchardCMS/OrchardCore.git` and checkout the `master` branch for the latest release, or the `dev` branch for the cutting-edge version.

 - Watch the ASP.NET Community Standup video where Orchard Core was demonstrated: <https://www.youtube.com/watch?v=HeDjv3blBjQ&t=2246s&list=PL1rZQsJPBU2StolNg0aqvQswETPcYnNKL&index=24>

 - Follow the samples on <https://github.com/OrchardCMS/OrchardCore.Samples> that will guide you on how to build **modular** and **multi-tenant** applications

-- Follow the tutorial inside the [Training Demo Module](https://github.com/Lombiq/Orchard-Training-Demo-Module) to learn how to develop Orchard Core modules.

-### Command line
+### Ligne de commande

 - Install the latest versions (current) for both Runtime and SDK of .NET Core from this page <https://www.microsoft.com/net/download/core>
 - Navigate to `D:\OrchardCore\src\OrchardCore.Cms.Web` or wherever your respective folder is on the command line in Administrator mode.